An Imitation from Observation Approach to Transfer Learning with Dynamics Mismatch: Generative Adversarial Reinforced Action Transformation

 \section{Generative Adversarial Reinforced Action Transformation}

-The insight above naturally leads to the following question: {\em if learning an action transformation for sim-to-real transfer is equivalent to IfO, might recently-proposed IfO approaches lead to better sim-to-real approaches?} To investigate the answer, we derive a novel generative adversarial approach inspired by \gaifo{}\cite{torabi2018generative} that can be used to train the action transformation policy using IfO.
-A simulator grounded with this action transformation policy can then be used to train an agent policy which can be expected to transfer effectively to the real world.
+The insight above naturally leads to the following question: {\em if learning an action transformation for transfer learning is equivalent to IfO, might recently-proposed IfO approaches lead to better transfer learning approaches?} To investigate the answer, we derive a novel generative adversarial approach inspired by \gaifo{}\cite{torabi2018generative} that can be used to train the action transformation policy using IfO.
+A source environment grounded with this action transformation policy can then be used to train an agent policy which can be expected to transfer effectively to a given target environment.
 We call our approach generative adversarial reinforced action transformation (\garat{}), and Algorithm \ref{alg} lays out its details.

 The rest of this section details our derivation of the objective used in \garat{}.
 First, in Section \ref{sec:atirl}, we formulate a procedure for action transformation using a computationally expensive IRL step to extract a reward function and then learning an action transformation policy based on that reward.
-Then, in Section \ref{sec:theory}, we show that this entire procedure is equivalent to directly reducing the marginal transition distribution discrepancy between the real world and the grounded simulator.
+Then, in Section \ref{sec:theory}, we show that this entire procedure is equivalent to directly reducing the marginal transition distribution discrepancy between the target environment and the grounded source environment.
 This is important, as recent work \cite{goodfellow2014generative, ho2016gail,torabi2018generative} has shown that adversarial approaches are a promising algorithmic paradigm to reduce such discrepancies.
 Thus, in Section \ref{sec:garat}, we explicitly formulate a generative adversarial objective upon which we build the proposed approach.